z-huu/Connect-Four-DE1_SoC/README.md

     - [ ] Update game board in memory given column press
     - [ ] Display game board to VGA
     - [ ] Display winner, if any

+### Third Party Resources

+This project makes use of audio cores adapted for use with the DE1_SoC board.
+I do not own these cores; these were adapted by Paul Chow, a professor at the University of Toronto.